unicode-org/message-format-wg/exploration/selection-declaration.md

 _How do they compare against the requirements?_
 _What other properties they have?_

-#### Do What Comes Last
+#### Allow "Declarative" Selectors with _Mutability_

-In this alternative, selectors override declarations.
+In this alternative, selectors are treated as declaration-selectors.
+That is, an annotation in a selector works like a `.input`.
+This permits `.match` selectors to be a shorthand when no declarations exist.

+It is not an error to overwrite a previous annotation.
+Instead the selector's annotation replaces what came before.

 ```
 .input {$num :integer}